Ancient Rome: Technology

 Pont du Gard in France is a Roman aqueduct built in c.
 19 BC.
 It is a World Heritage Site.

 Ancient Rome boasted impressive technological feats, using many advancements that were lost in the Middle Ages and not rivalled again until the 19th and 20th centuries.
 An example of this is insulated glazing, which was not invented again until the 1930s.
 Many practical Roman innovations were adopted from earlier Greek designs.
 Advancements were often divided and based on craft.
 Artisans guarded technologies as trade secrets.
+(Note: Ancient Roman laws protected against a person corrupting slaves to obtain secrets about the master's arts.)

 Roman civil engineering and military engineering constituted a large part of Rome's technological superiority and legacy, and contributed to the construction of hundreds of roads, bridges, aqueducts, public baths, theatres and arenas.
 Many monuments, such as the Colosseum, Pont du Gard, and Pantheon, remain as testaments to Roman engineering and culture.

 The Romans were renowned for their architecture, which is grouped with Greek traditions into "Classical architecture".
 Although there were many differences from Greek architecture, Rome borrowed heavily from Greece in adhering to strict, formulaic building designs and proportions.
 Aside from two new orders of columns, composite and Tuscan, and from the dome, which was derived from the Etruscan arch, Rome had relatively few architectural innovations until the end of the Republic.

 In the 1st century BC, Romans started to use Roman concrete widely.
 Concrete was invented in the late 3rd century BC.
 It was a powerful cement derived from pozzolana, and soon supplanted marble as the chief Roman building material and allowed many daring architectural forms.
 Also in the 1st century BC, Vitruvius wrote De architectura, possibly the first complete treatise on architecture in history.

 The Romans also largely built using timber, causing a rapid decline of the woodlands surrounding Rome.
 The first evidence of long-distance wood trading come from the discovery of wood planks, felled between AD 40 and 60, coming from the Jura mountains in northeastern France and ending up more than 1055 miles away, in the foundations of a lavish portico that was part of a vast wealthy patrician villa, in Central Rome.
 It is suggested that timber, around 4 metres long, came up to Rome via the Tiber River on ships travelling across the Mediterranean Sea from the confluence of the Saône and Rhône rivers in what is now the city of Lyon in present-day France.